theshizzah/cloud-api-python/README.md

 Support for the API is provided on a best effort basis through [Github Issues](https://github.com/eyefi/cloud-api-python/issues).

+Compatibility testing has been done on Python 2.7.8.

 # Authentication

 Eyefi's Cloud API uses the [OAuth 2.0 authorization framework](http://tools.ietf.org/html/rfc6749)